 "Crotch check, cross check, pants are up."

 - Steve, pulling Princess Pissy Pants pants up after a wheelchaired wee (whilst copping a feel...)

 And what was the first thing that Jude and I almost always did after chemo?
 A big long whole-bodied hug in the car park, combined with a big wet kiss involving tongues.

 I'd just witnessed beautiful Ria, or gorgeous British Heather, or vibrant Tony, or the effervescent Violet, or countless other Day Oncology Angels direct injecting a bag full of it into Judy, so what harm could a few shared traces possibly do to me?
 Jude was full of that nasty shit, I thought.
 A whole bloody bag of it.
-Quite honestly, I quickly came to the conclusion that I didn't give a toss about the potential health hazard to myself from a quick(ish) bonk, because it was almost certainly a minimal additional risk, and probably less risk than a good pash while giggling exhausted over a successful failure.
+Quite honestly, I quickly came to the conclusion that I didn't give a toss about the potential health hazard to myself from a quick(ish) bonk, because it was almost certainly a minimal additional risk, and probably less risk than a good pash while giggling exhausted over a most successful condom-induced personal failure.

-Early menopause brought on by her early breast cancer treatments many years ago meant a lot less lady bits juices going on anyway.
+Early menopause brought on by her early breast cancer treatments many years ago meant a lot less doxorubicin-laced lady bits juices going on anyway.
 So with less juices to dribble out the Red Devil as a result, I felt my hidden trouser parts would be just fine without a barrier anyway.